JP-Repo-07/utility-sdk/README.md

 # Utility SDK

-A lightweight and minimal-dependency TypeScript SDK providing a wide range of commonly-used utility functions to speed up development.
-Useful for Node.js and browser-based apps alike.

----

-## ✨ Features

-- 📦 Simple and easy-to-use functions
-- ⚡ Written in TypeScript
-- 🧼 Minimal third-party dependencies
-- 🧱 Modular and tree-shakable
-- ✅ Includes validations, date handling, string and number tools, and more
+A lightweight and developer-friendly utility SDK for Node.js and TypeScript projects.
+It includes string manipulation, date/time formatting, validation, hashing, and HTTP helper functions — all with minimal dependencies.

 ---